White-clawed crayfish are protected under:

 When do I need to get in touch?

-Any work to a river or that affects a river should be assessed to determine if white-clawed crayfish are present.
+Any work to a river or that affects a river, or any work proposed to occur within, or in close proximity to, a river should be assessed to determine if white-clawed crayfish are present.
 An assessment for the potential of white-clawed crayfish presence can be undertaken as a standalone survey or as part of a Preliminary Ecological Appraisal.

 How can EcoÉireann help me?

-We advise you on white-clawed crayfish protection and your options.
+We can provide you on with advice on white-clawed crayfish protection and your options.
 We undertake all types of white-clawed crayfish surveys, licencing and mitigation.
-We apply best practice guidelines, along with our in-depth knowledge of white-clawed crayfish, habitat requirements and present the results in our detailed professional reports to inform and support your project’s planning application or other consenting process.
+We apply best practice guidelines, along with our in-depth knowledge of white-clawed crayfish and habitat requirements, then present the results in our detailed professional reports to inform and support your project’s planning application or other consenting process.

-White-clawed crayfish surveys are undertaken from April – October (May-June to be avoided).
+White-clawed crayfish surveys are undertaken from April to October (May to June to be avoided).